imShara/ESP32-CAM-XRZ00D1-V240-HTTP-AP/README.md

 4. After flashing you shoud unconnect IO0 and GND and push RESET button on module to boot new firmware

 ## How to check
-1. You can use `idf.py monit` to check boot logs
+1. You can use `idf.py monit` to check boot logs.
+If this does not work you can also use screen `screen /dev/ttyUSB0 115200`
-2. Connect via wifi to it's ssid
+2. Connect over wifi to the network that the ESP 32 created.
+This will be whatever you set the SSID to.
 3. Open `http://192.168.4.1/jpg` to make shot

 ## Troubleshooting